-- A description of the comprehensive citizenship education services provided to students and how the proposed class structure meets the needs of the lawful permanent resident community.
-If you propose to offer a multi-level class, describe how the different levels will be managed in the classroom, including how volunteers will be used.
-Provide a minimum of two examples of the activities that you will employ to promote civic and linguistic assimilation. - 2.
-The use of materials for citizenship instruction, including the name, year, and edition of the textbook(s) that will be provided to students for each class level. - 3.
-A description of the assessment process, including the specific nationally normed standardized test or test(s) that will be used for the program to assess English language proficiency5 as well as the USCIS-developed Assessment of Adult Citizenship Education (AACE), when and how assessments are used, the staff responsible for administering the test, and strategies you intend to employ to ensure that all enrolled students are both pre and post tested.
-Discuss your organization's experience administering the proposed standardized test(s).
-In addition, please discuss non-standardized assessments (e.g. quizzes, unit tests, etc.) that are used to monitor student learning during the course for each class level. - 4.
-If you have an existing ESL program, describe how you will coordinate services between the broader ESL program and the grant-funded citizenship classes.
-Be sure to include information on the coordination of assessment data, referrals, curriculum, and; - 5.
-Curriculum objectives. - 6.
-Other relevant information.
+- A description of the comprehensive citizenship education services provided to students, including curriculum objectives and how the proposed curriculum4 and class structure meet the needs of the lawful permanent resident community. - A description of the class structure, including levels offered and length of each class cycle (in weeks and hours).
+Applicants may refer to the class cycle table provided in the Project Abstract.
+Note: Applicants must offer a minimum of 40 hours of citizenship instruction over a 10-12 week class cycle for students at the NRS low beginning to high intermediate level.
+(Classes offered at the beginner literacy NRS or pre-test at NRS advanced level are not eligible for funding under this grant.
+Classes offered in languages other than English are not eligible for funding under this grant.) - If you propose to offer a multi-level class, describe how the different levels will be managed in the classroom, including how volunteers will be used. - The use of materials for citizenship instruction, including the name, year, and edition of the textbook(s) that will be provided to students for each class level. - A description of the assessment process, including: - The specific nationally normed standardized test or test(s) that will be used for the program to assess English language proficiency;5 - When and how assessments are used; - o The staff responsible for administering the test; - Strategies you intend to employ to ensure that all enrolled students are both pre and post tested; and - o Non-standardized assessments (e.g. quizzes, unit tests, etc.) that are used to monitor student civic learning during the course for each class level.6 - If you have an existing ESL program, describe how you will coordinate services between the ESL program and the grant-funded citizenship classes.
+Be sure to include information on the coordination of assessment data, referrals, and curriculum.